mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 This is actually a really Good question.
 The answer is that boarding passes have your password printed on them, and bus tickets don't.
 You can use that password to log in to a _website_, and at that point all bets are off, websites can just do whatever they want.

-He said something[^recording] about how if he was dropped in the middle of the bush, he could navigate his way out by looking at the sun and the direction of rivers "no worries".
+Then, suddenly, he said something[^recording] about how if he was dropped in the middle of the bush, he could navigate his way out by looking at the sun and the direction of rivers "no worries".
 But "the IT"?
 Bamboozling.

 [^recording]: I didn't record our call, I only took some notes, so this isn't a quote, oops.
 I might have written it down wrong, so nothing in this section has any journalistic integirty, oops again.
 Looks like I'm not a professional journalist.

-This was possibly the most pure and powerful Australian energy a human can possess.
+This was possibly the most pure and powerful Australian energy a human can possess, and explains how we elected our strongest as our leader.
 The raw energy did in fact travel through the phone speaker and directly into my brain, killing me instantly.
-It all makes sense now, how we as Australians elect our strongest as our leader.

 Later, he asked if there was some kind of book about the basics of IT, since he wanted to learn about it.
 That was kinda humanising, since it made me realise that even famous people are just people too.

 Anyway I hadn't heard of a book that was any good, so I told a story about my mum instead.

-##### "Too many buttons"
+##### A story about my mum instead

 I said there probably was a book out there about "the basics of IT", but it probably wouldn't help much.
 I didn't learn from a book.
 13 year old Instagram stars don't learn from a book, they just _vibe_.